-We have audited the consolidated financial statements of The Community Foundation of Middle Tennessee, Inc. and Subsidiaries (collectively, the "Foundation"), which comprise the consolidated statements of financial position as of December 31, 2021 and 2020, the related consolidated statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of The Community Foundation of Middle Tennessee, Inc. and Subsidiaries (collectively, the "Foundation"), which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related consolidated statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of The Community Foundation of Middle Tennessee, Inc. and Subsidiaries as of December 31, 2021 and 2020, and changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of The Community Foundation of Middle Tennessee, Inc. and Subsidiaries as of December 31, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.